DeepDoge/discord-end2end-encryption/README.md

 # installation
 - first you need `tampermonkey` extension on your browser
-- goto dashboard, click on `+` to create a new script
+- after doing that goto `tampermonkey dashboard`, click on `+` to create a new script
 - copy paste the code inside `discord-end2end-encryption.js`

 # usage